The 15 Foods You Absolutely Have to Eat While Visiting New Orleans

 It's cash-only, open 24 hours, and has been a New Orleans institution since 1870.
 Enough said.

-Cafe Beignet’s Royal St location is exactly what you'd want in an intimate, European-style sidewalk bistro.
+Cafe Beignet’s Royal Street location is exactly what you'd want in an intimate, European-style sidewalk bistro -- as are the Bourbon and Decatur Street locations.

 Now a veritable national treasure, muffalettas owe their start in New Orleans to Italian immigrants at the turn of the 20th century.
 The massive sandwich took as its name the type of Sicilian sesame seed bread, similar to focaccia, that's traditionally used to gird a combination of ham, salami, mortadella, mozzarella, and, most distinctively, an olive salad spread.
 The spread is generally composed of diced and seasoned olives mixed with the carrots, celery, and cauliflower found in giardiniera, and adds a salty, rich flavor that cuts through the fattiness of the meats and cheese.
 Varieties may include fried shrimp, oysters, and even sometimes crab in the mix.
 Steel yourself accordingly. -- Andrew Paul, Thrillist contributor

-The general consensus is that the muffaletta sandwich began at Central Grocery on Decatur St back in 1906, so folks looking for its purest form should start there.
+The general consensus is that the muffaletta sandwich began at Central Grocery on Decatur Street back in 1906, so folks looking for its purest form should start there.

-The middle-ground muffaletta is over at Stein's on Magazine St, which inversely keeps the sandwich's traditional innards while swapping the bread for a French roll used in po-boys.
+The middle-ground muffaletta is over at Stein's on Magazine Street, which inversely keeps the sandwich's traditional innards while swapping the bread for a French roll used in po-boys.

 The savory sweet known as a praline has a murky history.
 Supposedly it originated in 17th-century France, and originally included almonds or hazelnuts coated in caramelized sugar.
 Numerous variations evolved since; New Orleans lays claim to probably the best spin on the candy, which now generally involves pecans and cream and/or buttermilk to thicken the binding element.
 This results in a richer take on the treat, and has become ubiquitous not just in New Orleans but across the American South.
 The praline in this form is one of the city's sweetest and most variegated staples. -- Andrew Paul, Thrillist contributor